Skip to content

 Optional Docker Studio tuning:

 # Optional explicit override.
-Leave unset to use Vivd's auto-sized default.
+Leave unset to use Vivd's reserve-first auto-sized default.

 DOCKER_STUDIO_MEMORY_AUTO_RESERVE_MB=1536